 The Community Energy Leadership Program (CELP) was established in 2015 to support local government and First Nations investments in energy efficiency and clean energy projects.
-Funding for CELP was established through the Province of British Columbia's Innovative Clean Energy Fund, through the Ministry of Energy, Mines and Petroleum Resources.
+Funding for CELP was established through the Province of British Columbia's Innovative Clean Energy Fund, through the Ministry of Energy, Mines and Low Carbon Innovation (EMLI).
 The program is part of the Province’s CleanBC plan to help us all use more clean and renewable energy in how we get around, heat our homes, and fuel our industry — setting us on the path to a cleaner, brighter future.

 The Fraser Basin Council provides program delivery support.

 Seven clean energy projects in First Nations, northern and rural communities were approved for CELP funding in 2020, to reduce pollution and make life more affordable.
 Take a look:

 Kitasoo/Xai’xais First Nation: Battery Power Storage Bank Project – $114,510 for a battery power storage bank and control system with a 125-kilowatt-hour storage capacity.
 The project will operate interactively with the existing hydroelectric facility to improve the efficiency of water usage and to help address any impacts to water availability for power generation due to climate change.
 This project will reduce the use of supplementary diesel generators leading to emissions reductions of 159 tonnes of CO2e per year in a B.C. remote community.
 The total project cost is $347,000.